Sedimark/catena/README.md

-# Catalogue Coordinator
+# Catena

-A distributed catalogue coordination system that retrieves offerings from DLT-Booth, distributes data across catalogue nodes using consistent hashing, and provides federated SPARQL querying capabilities.
+Catena is a distributed catalogue coordination system that retrieves offerings from DLT-Booth, distributes data across catalogue nodes using consistent hashing, and provides federated SPARQL querying capabilities.

 ## Architecture